Rickettsialpox is a disease spread by a mite. It causes a chickenpox-like rash on the body.

-Rickettsial pox is caused by the bacteria, Rickettsia akari.
+Rickettsialpox is caused by the bacteria, Rickettsia akari .
 It is commonly found in the United States in New York City and other city areas.
-It also has been seen in South Africa, Korea, and Russia.
+It also has been seen in Europe, South Africa, Korea, and Russia.

-The disease begins at the site of the mite bite as a painless, firm, red lump (nodule).
+The disease begins at the site of the mite bite as a painless, firm, red lump ( nodule ).
 The nodule develops into a fluid-filled blister that bursts and crusts over.
-This lump may be large -- almost up to an inch wide.
+This lump may be up to 1 inch (2.5 centimeters) wide.
+Symptoms usually develop 6 to 15 days after coming in contact with the bacteria.

 - Fever and chills